Thai turkey lettuce cups

 - 1 lime

 The flavor of lemongrass is subtle, with a more floral fragrance and less acidity than either lemon juice or zest.
-Sold by the stalk, it’s fibrous to the point of being woody and is almost always pounded or pureed to a paste before being added to a dish.
+Sold by the stalk, it’s fibrous to the point of being woody and is almost always pounded or pureed into a paste before being added to a dish.

 Pickle the carrots